 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data is available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a ‘recover’ conservation objective based on the findings of a vulnerability assessment (exposure to activities associated with pressures to which the protected features of the site are considered sensitive).
 Site condition monitoring data would improve our confidence in this assessment.
-Further information will be provided under the Assessment section as it becomes available.

 Management Plan: JNCC is undertaking a review of management plan requirements for offshore MPAs.
 Further detail will be provided at a later date.